hongyi18/hongyi18.github.io/_posts/2025-05-30-a-reference-for-numerical-techniques.md

 layout: post
 title: A reference for numerical techniques
 date: 2025-05-30
-modified_date: 2025-05-30
+modified_date: 2025-07-13
 excerpt_separator: <!--more-->
 ---

-Here is a brief review of numerical techniques I've used during research, including commands for using Linux and computational clusters.
+Here is a brief review of basic numerical techniques, including commands for using Linux and computational clusters.
 <!--more-->

 **Table of contents**